Optics of Vivitar TEL50600

 I hesitate to call what the Vivitar Telescope has, “optics.”
 But it does, in fact, have something which can be described as a lens up front.
 Let’s take a little look at the history of optics to see what has gone wrong.
 The first telescope was patented in 1608 in the Netherlands, and Galileo Galilei was the first to turn a telescope up to the night sky and publish what he saw in 1609.
 These telescopes used a single lens objective (front-aperture) and a single lens eyepiece.
 The basic principle of using two lenses to magnify objects had actually been known prior to this, but all instruments anyone had tried were so bad that the image may have been larger, but it was not more detailed than just looking with your eye.
 It was full of false-color and all sorts of aberrations, and it was unusable for astronomy.
 The fix was to make a small lens with a very long focal length and stop it down so the actual aperture was tiny and the distortions from the edge of the lens didn’t damage the image formed by the center.
 Any single-lens-objective or “singlet” therefore must obey this principle in order to form usable images: it must have an extremely long focal length compared to its aperture.

-Lens quality enhanced over time, and eventually, the achromatic telescope was introduced in 1758, allowing for correction of the false-color fringes by using two pieces of glass of different compositions, which brings two wavelengths of light to focus at the same point.
+Lens quality was enhanced over time, and eventually, the achromatic telescope was introduced in 1758, allowing for correction of the false-color fringes by using two pieces of glass of different compositions, which brings two wavelengths of light into focus at the same point.
 This also allowed telescopes to shorten in length from a focal ratio of 25-100 to perhaps 5-15.
 Ever since the introduction of the Achromat (meaning no-false-color), virtually every affordable refractor telescope has used this principle, from high-quality planetary telescopes to department store refractors to binoculars to certain kinds of astrophotography telescopes.
 When you buy a cheap refractor telescope, even a very poor one, you can be fairly certain that you’ve got an achromatic doublet at the front.

 The Vivitar Telescope has a singlet lens.
 It is a short focal length lens with an aperture of 40mm and a focal length of 500mm, for a ratio of f/11.
 In theory, this means it should be loaded with false color, and this is true in practice.
 In fact, the telescope has more false color fringing than what Galileo had to work with in his 1600s telescopes, because the lens is too wide and the focal length is too short.